How do I find the right window seals for my wooden window?

 1. why are wooden window seals important?

-Wooden window seals are special sealing profiles that are applied along the edges of wooden windows to ensure an airtight and watertight seal.
+Window seals for wooden windows are special sealing profiles that are fitted along the edges of wooden windows to ensure an airtight and watertight seal.

-Seals for wooden windows match the look of the wooden windows and have a natural insulating effect.
-They are more susceptible to weathering and require regular maintenance and care to maintain their effectiveness.
-Window seals have a significant influence on the performance characteristics of a window, such as resistance to driving rain, air permeability, sound and heat insulation and the operation of a window.
+Wooden window seals match the appearance of wooden windows and have a natural insulating effect.
+The rubber profiles influence the performance properties of a window, such as driving rain tightness, air permeability, sound and heat insulation and the operation of a window.
 This cannot be ignored in view of the increasing requirements of new thermal insulation regulations.
-They serve to keep draughts, moisture and noise away from the outside and thus ensure a pleasant indoor climate.
-They also make a significant contribution to energy efficiency, as they minimize heat loss and thus save heating costs.
-Wooden window seals are therefore not only a practical but also an environmentally conscious element in every building.
+They also make a significant contribution to energy efficiency, as they minimize heat loss and therefore save on heating costs.
+Wooden window seals are therefore not only a practical, but also an environmentally conscious element in every building.

 Regular inspection and maintenance of your seals in windows and doors are crucial to ensure their effectiveness.
-Leaking seals should be replaced after 15 to 20 years and proper maintenance care can significantly extend the life of the seal.
-It is advisable to check the seals regularly to maintain the full functionality of the windows.
+Leaking rubber profiles should be replaced immediately; experience has shown that they become less effective after 15 to 20 years.
+Proper maintenance can significantly extend the life of the seal.
+It is therefore advisable to check the seals regularly in order to maintain the full functionality of the windows in the long term.

 2 How do I determine the right window seal?
-How is a window seal constructed?
+How is a wooden window seal constructed?

 A wooden window seal is constructed as follows:

-• The air gap refers to the head width or the resilience of your window seal.
+- The stop air indicates the head width or the resilience of your window seal.
 This is 5mm for new windows.
-Older windows may require more, which is why gaskets with greater compensation are needed.
+Older windows may require more, which is why seals with greater compensation are needed.
 The air gap for wooden windows is usually 5mm at the factory, so the new wooden window seal should have a head width or resilience of approx. 7.5 - 8.5 mm.

-• In the (pre-milled) groove depth the wooden window seal is inserted.
+- The timber window seal is inserted into the (pre-milled) groove depth.
 It is usually 8 - 9 mm and is used to fix the seal to the window.

-• The groove width refers to the opening in the window in which the seal is placed and fixed.
+- The groove width indicates the opening on the window in which the seal is placed and fixed.
 This dimension is decisive for the correct choice of gasket and is usually 4 or 5 mm.
-Together with the rebate height, the right gasket can be easily determined here.
+Together with the rebate height, the appropriate gasket can be easily determined here.

 Replacing wooden window seals is not a problem and can be done by any hobby craftsman.
 In general, a wide range of different seals for windows and doors are available from us.
 The chance of finding suitable seals, even for older windows, is relatively high.